Letters From Those Impacted by

 March 5, 2006

-Around 1985 or 1986 WCG I remember viewing a film at the Feast of Tabernacles where HWA was showing off the Pasadena campus to Armand Hammer.
+Around 1985 or 1986, I remember viewing a film at the Feast of Tabernacles where HWA was showing off the Pasadena campus to Armand Hammer.
 HWA was bragging to Armand about what he had accomplished and kept saying, "Not bad, eh?"
-Armand's father, Julius, co-founded the American Communist Party and Armand laundered money for the communist government.
+Armand's father, Julius, co-founded the American Communist Party and Armand laundered money for the communist government and was involved in pro-Soviet activities.
 I recently read that Armand was considered "an accomplice of every Russian leader from Lenin to Gorbachev."
-It always bothered me that Armstrong and Armand were friends.
-That made me suspicious. --Former WCG member [name withheld]
+It always bothered me that Herbert Armstrong and Armand were friends.
+That made me suspicious. --H. N., Former WCG member

 March 8, 2006